angular/angular/CODE_REVIEWS.md

   * Links to any relevant issues.
   * Screenshots (for visual changes or new additions)
 2. Reviews provide comments and the author responds / makes changes.
 Repeat until LGTM.
-3. One or more of the reviewers applies the "LGTM" label.
+3. One or more of the reviewers approve the pull request.
-4. Once the LGTM label is applied, either the author or the reviewer can add the "merge-ready" label to indicate that the PR is ready to be merged.
+4. Once the PR is approved, either the author or the reviewer can add the "merge-ready" label to indicate that the PR is ready to be merged.
 5. The party responsible for merging PRs will do so.